walkOS

 Your buddy is getting antsy.
 The notch opens itself.
 Orange means it's time.
 Tap how long you walked, or snooze if you're busy.

-Wednesday, Mar 18 5d streak
+Wednesday, Mar 18 5d this week

 9:30 AM10m 11:45 AM5m 2:15 PM15m 4:00 PM5m